-RSU Participants may elect to defer the receipt of all or any part of their entitlement to the Redemption Value of their RSUs until a Deferred Payment Date, provided that: (i) where an RSU Participant's Separation Date occurs after the expiry of the Restricted Period relating to RSUs awarded to such RSU Participant but before the Deferred Payment Date elected by the RSU Participant for such RSUs, such Separation Date shall be deemed to be such RSU Participant's Deferred Payment Date for such RSUs; (ii) in no event may an RSU Participant elect a Deferred Payment Date in respect of RSUs awarded to such RSU Participant that is later than December 15 of the third (3rd) year following the year of the services in respect of which such RSUs were awarded, and if an RSU Participant should so elect, such RSU Participant will be deemed to have elected as the Deferred Payment Date December 15 of the third (3rd) year following the year of services in respect of which such RSUs were awarded; and (iii) RSU Participants who elect a Deferred Payment Date December 15 of the third (3rd) year following the year of services in respect of which such RSUs were awarded; and (iii) RSU Participants who elect a Deferred Payment Date by providing written notice to the Company not later than sixty (60) days prior to the Deferred Payment Date.
+RSU Participants may elect to defer the receipt of all or any part of their entitlement to the Redemption Value of their RSUs until a Deferred Payment Date, provided that: (i) where an RSU Participant's Separation Date occurs after the expiry of the Restricted Period relating to RSUs awarded to such RSU Participant but before the Deferred Payment Date elected by the RSU Participant for such RSUs, such Separation Date shall be deemed to be such RSU Participant's Deferred Payment Date for such RSUs; (ii) in no event may an RSU Participant elect a Deferred Payment Date in respect of RSUs awarded to such RSU Participant that is later than December 15 of the third (3rd) year following the year of the services in respect of which such RSUs were awarded, and if an RSU Participant should so elect, such RSU Participant will be deemed to have elected as the Deferred Payment Date December 15 of the third (3rd) year following the year of Services in respect of which such RSUs were awarded; and (iii) RSU Participants who elect a Deferred Payment Date December 15 of the third (3rd) year following the year of services in respect of which such RSUs were awarded; and (iii) RSU Participants who elect a Deferred Payment Date December 15 of the third (3rd) year following the year of services in respect of which such RSUs were awarded; and (iii) RSU Participants who elect a Deferred Payment Date must give the Company written notice of such Deferred Payment Date not later than sixty (60) days prior to the expiration of the Restricted Period.
+RSU Participants may change a Deferred Payment Date.